kiratubhi/pps-programs/Welcome file.md

  5 X 9 =45
  5 X 10 =50
 ```
-## 14:Write a program to show even table.
+## 14:Write a program to show even table range.
 ```
 //To show only even table
 #include<stdio.h>